-This 100% online Doctor of Education (Ed.D.) degree is designed to prepare STEM Education leaders across varying educational settings (school, district, and state).
+This 100% online Ed.D. in Educational Practice and Innovation with a concentration in STEM Education is designed to prepare STEM Education leaders across varying educational settings (school, district, and state).
 Designed to support research-practitioners, this program focuses on investigating problems of practice in STEM Education.
 As part of the program, candidates will explore theory, history, and concepts within STEM education settings in order to engage in research of practice.
 During the dissertation process, candidates will engage in action research related to STEM Education.

 This online program is designed for professional educators who seek to:

 - Enhance their knowledge related to STEM (Science, Technology, Engineering, and Mathematics) Education.

 - Engage in and learn about action research related to STEM teaching and learning.

 - Solve significant problems of practice within educational settings related to STEM fields.

 - Engage with faculty at an R1 institution immersed in STEM education and STEM content research.

 - Leverage project-based learning (PBL) as a model for STEM practices and complete the South Carolina PBL endorsement.

 Courses will explore theories, practice, and research across integrated science, technology, engineering and mathematics curricula.
 You will learn research methods in STEM education and engage in high-quality action research related to STEM teaching and learning, including: